Biosafety Guidelines

 History of Biosafety

 A significant milestone in biosafety, initially referred to as microbiological safety, dates back to 1908 when Winslow described a new examination method to count bacteria in the air.[2]
 In 1941, a survey reviewed by Meyer and Eddie described laboratory-acquired brucellosis, highlighting the risk of similar infections for non-laboratory workers.[3]
-In 1947, the National Institutes of Health (NIH) Building 7 had the first peacetime research laboratory specially tailored for microbiological safety.
+In 1947, the National Institutes of Health (NIH) established Building 7, the first peacetime research laboratory specially tailored for microbiological safety.
 These historical landmarks and breakthroughs are just a few studies that untied biosafety's importance and relevance in healthcare and research institutions.

 Epidemiology of Laboratory-Acquired Infections